jdasilvalima/brainSync/README.md

 - **Flashcards:** AI-created flashcards allow users to practice active recall, with options to manage and review them for better retention.
 - **Adaptive Quizzes:** AI-driven quizzes adapt to individual needs, reinforcing areas that require improvement.

-BrainSync’s mission is to make studying more efficient and impactful, supporting long-term knowledge retention for students and lifelong learners alike.

 ### I.2 Goals
 This project is designed as a personal learning initiative with the following goals: